ttscoff/fish_files/README.md

 - `afff`: Open Affinity Photo with optional file (completion available)
 - `ag`: Silver Surfer defaults, smart case, ignore VCS
 - `alpha`: Open ImageAlpha with optional file (completion available)
+- `ans`: Get the accepted or all answers from StackOverflow as Markdown
 - `ax`: Make file executable
 - `b`: Run a binstub from the current project with bundler
 - `badge`: Set iTerm session badge